 The technology requires vehicles to carry tracking devices that charge tolls to citizens’ accounts directly, thereby rendering physical toll booths useless, freeing up road space and maintenance costs.

 The tracking devices can be easily configured to set up pay for parking systems, as well as to beam traffic updates or route guidance to citizens via a mobile app or vehicle console.

 Presently Touch ‘n’ Go is widely in use especially in the Klang Valley for one key reason – it is the default payment option for the highways – one of which Klang Valley residents cannot escape.
-Thus it should be allowed to be use in a greater use.
-Instead of using e-payment app like Setel (which does not work), I should be allowed to pay using Touch ‘n’ Go.
+Thus it should be allowed to be used in greater use.
+Instead of using an e-payment app like Setel (which does not work), I should be allowed to pay using Touch ‘n’ Go.